valery1707/hugo/content/blog/2016-07-12-jwt-authentication-with-spring-web---part-5.markdown

 In parts 1 through 4 of this series, we built a Spring API that can issue a JWT when a user successfully authenticates and verify the JWT presented by the client for subsequent requests.
 In this blog post - the last in the series, we will build a simple Angular JS application with authentication that uses this API as the backend.
 <!--more-->

-We will use the following angular plugins - `angular-resource` for interacting with our APIs, `ngstorage` to access the localStorage to store the JWT and `angular-ui-router` to handle routing and managing UI views.
+We will use the following Angular plugins - `angular-resource` for interacting with our APIs, `ngstorage` to access the localStorage to store the JWT and `angular-ui-router` to handle routing and managing UI views.

 For this example, our UI components are under the `src/main/resources/static` directory.
-We will be loading our dependencies using bower.
-We will start by creating a `.bowerrc` file at the root of our project.
+We will be loading our dependencies using bower by adding a `.bowerrc` file at the root of our project.

 ```json
 {